A-Star100/videojs-modern-theme/FAQ.md

 - **Can I use this theme in conjunction with another?**

   Yes!
 This theme works best in conjunction with the Forest theme.
-The other themes sometimes have visual errors in conjunction with this one.
+The other themes sometimes have visual errors.

 - **Does this theme still work with older versions of Video.js?**